 Use this procedure to add a tag that indicates the location of your robots.
-Location tags allow you to easily identify the location of your robots and are required for Power BI to display your robots on a map.
+Location tags allow you to easily identify the location of your robots.
+Tags are required for Power BI to display your robots on a map.
+If you are using VDX Monitoring as part of the Vantage DX solution, location tags are needed to show location data in Vantage DX Analytics dashboards.

-1. Select Settings > Robots and select the Robot Manager that you want to configure.

-You can select several Robot Managers at once.
-You can check the Select all in page box to select all the Robot Managers displayed on the current page.

-- 2. Click Add Tags. - 3.
+- 1. Select Settings > Robots and select the Robot Manager that you want to configure. - You can select several Robot Managers at once.
+You can check the Select all in page box to select all the Robot Managers displayed on the current page. - 2.
+Click Add Tags. - 3.
 In the Key field, select Location. - 4.
-In the Value field, enter the name of a location or select from a list of existing tags. - 5.
+In the Value field, enter the name of a location or select from a list of existing tags.
+Use the following format when you enter the location: <City, Country> where <Country> is the 2-letter country code.
+For example: Paris, FR. - 5.
 Click the + button to confirm the tag and then click Add.